-From tackling challenges in corporate governance, to helping shape the health policy of the European Union, GWSB applies its research to address pressing global concerns.
+From tackling challenges in corporate governance to helping shape the health policy of the European Union, GW School of Business research addresses pressing global concerns.

 Centers & Institutes

 In the decade of Web 1.0, content was king.
 In the second decade of Web 2.0, social became king.
 Now we have entered the third decade of Web 3.0.
 We are in a “post-social” phase – the Internet of Things.
 Connected consumers are increasing interacting with small, smart and friendly networked devices that also talk to other devices.Web 1.0 gave consumers unprecedented access to information.
 At the same time, marketers developed tools and strategies for online advertising and marketing.
 Web 2.0 gave consumers unprecedented control of information.
 At first, this shift in balance of power caught marketers by surprise, but marketers have increasingly learned the delicate dance of social media.
 With Web 3.0 we have yet another fundamental shift where post-social consumers interact directly with smart products that are embedded in smart environments.
 Founded in 2013, the mission of the Center for the Connected Consumer is to understand the user experience of the post-social consumer, as well as the ways marketers can best operate in the era of the Internet of Things.

 The Center For Entrepreneurial Excellence (CFEE) strives to empower entrepreneurs by integrating academic objectives within GW’s business community.
 The Center engages in research and scholarly activities to contribute to the fields of entrepreneurship, entrepreneurship education, entrepreneurial leadership, and new venture development.